 INTRODUCTION: The Soviet Union and Mozambique signed a friendship and cooperation treaty on Thursday (31 March).

-INTRODUCTION: The Soviet Union and Mozambique signed a friendship and cooperation treaty on Thursday (31 March).
+Background: INTRODUCTION: The Soviet Union and Mozambique signed a friendship and cooperation treaty on Thursday (31 March).
 The treaty was signed during a visit by the Soviet President, Nikolai Podgorny, who has been on a three nation tour of southern Africa.
 The Soviet leader arrived in Mozambique on Tuesday (29 March)

 SYNOPSIS: President Podgorny was met by Mozambique's President Samora Machel when he arrived in the capital, Maputo.
 Thousands of Mozambicans were given a five hour break from work to welcome the Soviet President.
 It was the Soviet Union that provided Mozambique's ruling Frelimo movement with arms and support during its long war for independence from Portugal.
 The welcome afforded the Soviet leader was a sign of the close relations between the two countries.